rails/webpacker/README.md

 ## Binstubs

 Webpacker ships with two binstubs: `./bin/webpack` and `./bin/webpack-dev-server`.
-They're thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executable to ensure that the right configuration file is loaded depending on your environment.
+Both are thin wrappers around the standard `webpack.js` and `webpack-dev-server.js` executable to ensure that the right configuration file and environment variables are loaded depending on your environment.

 ### Webpack dev server